stepanataccolade/docsv2/sources/digitalocean.md

 # DigitalOcean

 DigitalOcean is a VPS provider that offers a number of pre-prepared virtual machine images to start from.

+## Using Capistrano to deploy

 The guide below will show how to deploy a Ruby on Rails application, built on Shippable, to DigitalOcean using Capistrano deployment tool.

 > **Note**
 >
 > Some points from this guide were adapted from [DigitalOcean tutorial on Capistrano](https://www.digitalocean.com/community/tutorials/how-to-automate-ruby-on-rails-application-deployments-using-capistrano).
 > Please refer to if for more detailed instructions about steps in the process.

-## Creating and preparing a DigitalOcean droplet
+### Creating and preparing a DigitalOcean droplet

 First, we need to create a virtual machine, which is called 'droplet', in the DigitalOcean web interface.
 After clicking